Arlet/verilog-65C02-fsm/doc/sequence.md

 output.
 When reading from the data bus, the DB value corresponds to the AB value from the line above, because the memory is synchronous and takes 1 clock cycle to produce the data.
 When writing, the AB/DB values on the same row are used together.
+If a read cycle is immediately followed by a write cycle, the read data and write data are valid at the same time.

 * The 'DR' is a data register that can hold a copy of a value seen on the data bus.
 This value may be used subsequently in the ALU, for instance